 It's Official: Ajay Devgn And Rohit Shetty Are Back Together With Golmaal 5!

 Ajay Devgn and Rohit Shetty, the highly celebrated actor-director duo are finally back together.
-Recently, Ajay confirmed that he is joining hands with Rohit once again, for the 5th installment of the Golmaal series.
+Recently, Ajay confirmed that he is joining hands with Rohit once again, for the fifth installment of the Golmaal series.
 The movie, which has been titled Golmaal 5, is expected to go on floors very soon.

 The Tanaji actor, who is totally excited about teaming with the Simmba director once again, stated that he is eagerly looking forward to kickstarting Golmaal 5.
 Ajay Devgn also revealed that Golmaal, which is the longest-running franchise of Hindi Cinema, is also one of his all-time favourite movie franchise.
 The actor also shared the good news with his followers through his official Instagram page.